 Braille Institute offers a wide array of programs and services for the blind and visually impaired that are designed to help people with vision loss lead enriched and fulfilling lives.
 And, while these programs and services are typically provided in our physical centers, we are now offering remote service options – like workshops, classes and virtual one-on-one sessions – online and over-the-phone during the COVID-19 ‘safer-at-home’ order.
 View class catalogs and online workshops here.
-Funded entirely by private donations, all of our services for the visually impaired are completely free of charge.
+Funded entirely by private donations, all Braille Institute services for the visually impaired are completely free of charge.

 Our award-winning Braille Institute Library offers more than 1.4 million books on audio, in braille, and in large-print format, for those who are visually impaired or physically disabled.
 Our new technology centers, called Connection Pointe, are now open and can help you learn about the latest in mainstream and accessible technology.

 Braille Institute sponsors National Programs that extend our reach across the county.
 The Braille Challenge, a literacy competition for the best and brightest visually impaired students in the country, and Special Collection, a program that delivers free books to blind youth have a national reach.
 New programs like Cane Quest are quickly growing.